liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

-:c:func:`ARKodeCreate()` but before any calls to :c:func:`ARKode()`, the user's program must call one of the functions :c:func:`ARKDense()`/:c:func:`ARKLapackDense()`, :c:func:`ARKBand()`/:c:func:`ARKLapackBand()`, :c:func:`ARKSpgmr()`, :c:func:`ARKSpbcg()`, or :c:func:`ARKSptfqmr()`, as
+:c:func:`ARKodeCreate()` but before any calls to :c:func:`ARKode()`, the user's program must call one of the functions :c:func:`ARKDense()`/:c:func:`ARKLapackDense()`, :c:func:`ARKBand()`/:c:func:`ARKLapackBand()`, :c:func:`ARKSpgmr()`, :c:func:`ARKSpbcg()`, :c:func:`ARKSptfqmr()`, or
-documented below.
+:c:func:`ARKPcg()` as documented below.
 The first argument passed to these functions is the ARKode memory pointer returned by :c:func:`ARKodeCreate()`.
 A call to one of these functions links the main ARKode integrator to a linear solver and allows the user to specify parameters which are specific to a particular solver, such as the half-bandwidths in the :c:func:`ARKBand()` case.
 The use of each of the linear solvers involves certain constants and possibly some macros, that are likely to be needed in the user code.
 These are available in the corresponding header file associated with the linear solver, as specified below.

 In each case except LAPACK direct solvers, the linear solver module used by ARKode is actually built on top of a generic linear system solver, which may be of interest in itself.
-These generic solvers, denoted DENSE, BAND, SPGMR, SPBCG, and SPTFQMR, are described separately in the section :ref:`LinearSolvers`.
+These generic solvers, denoted DENSE, BAND, SPGMR, SPBCG, SPTFQMR, and PCG, are described separately in the section :ref:`LinearSolvers`.